 · Delicious Esther Price candies and Mikesells Potato chips are made in Dayton

-· “You’re Fired” is not a Donald Trump line—it was coined by Mr. Patterson, former President of NCR who put employees desks on the lawn and burned them to let them know they had lost their job/were fired!
+· “You’re Fired” is not a Donald Trump line—it was coined by John Patterson, former President of National Cash Register who put employees desks on the lawn and burned them to let them know they had lost their job/were fired!

 · The Great Flood of 1913 lead to the formation of the Miami Conservancy District and the development of a dam and levee system that has been mirrored across the nation.
 Efforts following the flood were the predecessor to FEMA.

-· Dayton was named as the Queerest City of Advocate magazine in 2015
+· Dayton was named as the Queerest City by Advocate magazine in 2015

-· A few famous Daytonians—-Martin Sheen, Allison Janey, Erma Bombeck, Jonathon Winters, Rob Lowe, Mike Schmidtt, Phil Donahue
+· A few famous Daytonians—-Martin Sheen, Allison Janney, Erma Bombeck, Jonathon Winters, Rob Lowe, Mike Schmidt, Phil Donahue

 Dayton has been recognized as an All-American City and a Preserve America City.